 Every year our members select deserving high school seniors in the District and nearby Virginia and Maryland to recognize their scholastic achievements and community service.
 This Program has become the centerpiece of the Association’s commitment to our community, and in recent years DCPBK has offered up to three awards to college-bound seniors of $1,000 each.
 Contributions to the High School Award Program from our members and supporters are gratefully received.

-Honorees are recognized at a reception each May and are presented with a book pertinent to their future course of study as well as a Phi Beta Kappa Certificate of Recognition.
+Honorees are recognized at a reception each spring and are presented with a book pertinent to their future course of study as well as a Phi Beta Kappa Certificate of Recognition.